 FRUIT ORCHARDS & HARVESTING

 We have now planted 26 fruit trees in Redwood City for you to enjoy.
-Depending on the season, you may FIND apples, pears, cherries, figs, apricots, plums, pluots or citrus.
+Depending on the season, you may find apples, pears, cherries, figs, apricots, plums, pluots or citrus.
 Please wait until the fruit is ripe and only take what you can carry in your hands so there are plenty for everyone!

-RED MORTON ORCHARDS.
+RED MORTON ORCHARD, Redwood City.

-ALAMEDA & VERA ORCHARD.
+ALAMEDA & VERA ORCHARD, Redwood City.

 A second orchard is located on the corner of Alameda and Vera orchard near Roosevelt School in Redwood City.
+Mark oversees this orchard.

 POLLINATORS, POLLINATOR PLANTS, CHICKENS & MORE

 Successful gardens need a variety birds, bees, bugs & butterflies to pollinate each plant.
 One way to attract the pollinators is with a variety of pollinator plants.
 Here are couple links: Pollinators, Pollinator Plants.

 Several of our members raise chickens or are beekeepers.
 If you’d like to contact them, send an email to Info@IncredEdMidPenDOTorg .